holepunchto/hyperbee/README.md

 If the entries are causally equal (i.e. the have the same seq), they are not returned, only the diff.

+#### `const entryWatcher = await db.getAndWatch(key)`

+Returns a watcher which listens to changes on the given key.

+`entryWatcher.node` contains the current entry in the same format as the result of `bee.get(key)`,  and will be updated as it changes.

+You can listen to `entryWatcher.on('update')` to be notified when the value of node has changed.

+Call `await watcher.close()` to stop the watcher.

 #### `const watcher = db.watch([range])`

 Listens to changes that are on the optional `range`.